ArianaShackelford/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model, it is an html representation of the webpage.
 2. What is an event?
+    An event is a user action that triggers specific javascript functions to run based on the action and location of the action.
 3. What is an event listener?
+    An event listener is a little gnome that sits with his ear to the back of your screen listening to your clicks and other actions.
+He also hears all your conversations, and his name is Larry.

+	It is a functions that listens for a certain action to happen on the assigned element and then it triggers the event to happen.
 4. Why would we convert a NodeList into an Array?
+    You would convert a NodeList to an array to use other array methods on it besides `.forEach` which is already a method of a NodeList.
 5. What is a component?
+     A component is a piece of HTML, CSS, and Javascript that work together to make an element on the page and that can be used over and over.
+It helps keep things dry.

 ### Git Set up